kinuskia/HMC-Fitter/README.md

 7. `std::size_t n_steps_max`: Definition of the upper bound for the number of Leapfrog steps
 8. `double temperature`: Set the temperature of the system

+Before generating the first Markov chain, one has to tune the parameters of the algorithm, namely the Leapfrog step size and the number of Leapfrog steps.
+The following method can be used to find the optimal step size.
+It creates 70 Markov chains of length 50 with random starting points from the search region and saves the final acceptance rate for each chain in a file `acceptrates.txt`:

+	sampler.get_acceptance_rates(range_min, range_max, 70, 50, "acceptrates.txt");

+The next method is designed to find the optimal number of leapfrog steps.
+It draws randomly 300 starting points and lets evolve the system over 700 Leapfrog steps.
+After that, the values are analyzed for periodicities.
+Half of a period is considered an optimal number of step an is saved to the output file `correlation_times`.

+	sampler.get_optimal_number_of_steps(range_min, range_max, 300, 700, "correlation_times.txt")

+Once the HMC parameters have been tuned, a Markov chain of length 5e4 is generated as follows:

+	sampler.walk(5e4, 60*30, popt, 5);

+The starting point is passed by reference.
+The calculation is aborted either after the Markov chain has grown to the set length or once `60*30` seconds have passed.
+The fitting result and uncertainties are calculated automatically and printed to the console.
+The last argument constitutes the number of progress steps: In this case there is an output once 20, 40, 60, 80 and 100 percent of the chain have been generated.